burrowers/garble/README.md

 When the `-tiny` flag is passed, extra information is stripped from the resulting Go binary.
 This includes line numbers, filenames, and code in the runtime that prints panics, fatal errors, and trace/debug info.
-All in all this can make binaries 2-5% smaller in our testing.
+All in all this can make binaries 2-5% smaller in our testing, as well as prevent extracting some more information.

-Note: if `-tiny` is passed, no panics or fatal errors will ever be printed, but they can still be handled internally with `recover` as normal.
+With this flag, no panics or fatal runtime errors will ever be printed, but they can still be handled internally with `recover` as normal.
 In addition, the `GODEBUG` environmental variable will be ignored.

+Note that this flag can make debugging crashes harder, as a panic will simply exit the entire program without printing a stack trace, and all source code positions are set to line 1.
+Similarly, `garble reverse` is generally not useful in this mode.

 ### Speed